Mweru/Bank-Marketing-Data-Analysis/README.md

 # Bank-Marketing-Data-Analysis
-This is a personal project
+Currently working on this project